MA (Cantab), PhD (Cantab)

-Fellow (C), College Lecturer, Director of Studies, Postgraduate Mentor
+Fellow (C), Secretary of the Governing Body, College Lecturer, Director of Studies, Postgraduate Mentor

 - Professorial Fellow (C)